 We suggest bringing at least two youth, as it is often easier for youth to take advantage of this conference if they are with another peer from their city.
 You may want to bring at least one adult chaperone for every five youth.

-6. Who is responsible for the youth delegates at the conference?
+6. Who is responsible for the youth delegates at the conferences?